richmahn/en_tn/mat/21/intro.md

 ##### Donkey and Colt #####

-The way in which Jesus entered Jerusalem, riding on an animal, was similar to the way a king would have entered a city after a great victory.
-And for the kings of Israel, it was traditional to ride on a donkey instead of on a horse.
-Matthew, Mark, Luke, and John all wrote about this event, but they did not all give the same details.
-Matthew wrote about there being both a donkey and a colt, but it is not clear which one Jesus rode on.
-It is best to translate each of these passages as it appears in the ULB without trying to make them all say exactly the same thing.
-(See: [Mark 11:1-7](../../mrk/11/01.md) and [John 12:14-15](../../jhn/12/14.md))
+Jesus rode into Jerusalem on an animal.
+In this way he was like a king who came into a city after he had won an important battle.
+Also, he was like the kings of Israel in the Old Testament, who rode on donkeys instead of on horses.

+Matthew, Mark, Luke, and John all wrote about this event.
+Matthew, Mark, and John all wrote that the disciples brought Jesus a donkey.
+Luke wrote that they brought him a colt.
+Only Matthew wrote that there were both a donkey had a colt.
+No one knows for sure whether Jesus rode the donkey or the colt.
+It is best to translate each of these accounts as it appears in the ULB without trying to make them all say exactly the same thing.
+(See: [Mark 11:1-7](../../mrk/11/01.md) and [Luke 19:29-36](../../luk/19/29.md) and [John 12:14-15](../../jhn/12/14.md))

 ##### Hosanna #####
 This is what the people shouted in order to welcome Jesus into Jerusalem.
 It was an exclamation of praise, although it was a word in Hebrew meaning, "Save us!"